cindywongdev/cindywongdev/README.md

 -->
 <!-- - 🔭 I'm currently working on leveling up my frontend skills by practicing React and some CSS frameworks such as Bootstrap and styled-components.  -->

-My name is Cindy Wong and I'm currently a software engineering fellow at General Assembly, projected to graduate in April 2023 (very soon!).
+My name is Cindy Wong and I'm a fullstack software engineer.
 I started my coding journey in my junior year of college with some intro classes and was hooked.
+I'm also a recent graduate of the Software Engineering Immersive at General Assembly (April 2023).
 I am fascinated by how code, a finite number of characters and numbers, allows for so much possibility.

 ## 🌐 Socials: